 For Kindling and Start-up fuel configuration refer to the pictures below.
-Split the start-up fuel log into 6 pieces.
-Crisscross at 45 degrees the 6 pieces on the brick on 3 rows (From the bottom, first row 2 smallest-second row 2 biggest- third row 2 medium) and leaving some space between each wood pieces.
+Split the start-up fuel log into 8 pieces.
+Crisscross at 45 degrees the 8 pieces on the brick on 2 rows and leaving some space between each wood pieces.
 Crisscross at 45 degrees the kindling on the top of the start-up fuel on 3 rows, from biggest to smallest.
-The kindling is made of between 12-15 small pieces that are about 10% of moisture content.
-Place newspaper sheets on top of the kindling.
+The kindling is made of between 10-16 small pieces that are about 10% of moisture content.
+Place 5 newspaper sheets on top of the kindling.
 Light up the paper and let the door at 90 degrees between one minute and one minute and 30 seconds, then close the door.
 Air control is fully open.